 Simplify Legislation.
 I support the One Subject at a Time Act H.R.
 4335, which will make it possible for all voters (as well as representatives) to read and understand the bills that go before Congress before voting on them.

 End the Wars.
 We simply cannot afford the terrible loss of human life, financial expense, damage to the environment and refugee crises that U.S. involvement in foreign affairs causes.
 I advocate slashing the military and intelligence budgets to a figure adequate for maintaining a strong defense only.
 Funding wars and making surplus offensive weaponry creates paranoid and/or vengeful enemies making us less safe, not more safe.
 To decrease our vulnerability to foreign attack, we should also strive toward energy independence and decentralize and localize our communication, energy, and food production systems.
 I support the Repeal of the Authorization for Use of Force H. R. 1229.

-Reform the Prison System.
+Criminal Justice Reform.
 Decriminalize drugs and end the imprisonment of all non-violent offenders.
 Focus on restorative justice rather than retribution and require all convicted criminals to perform community service to support and rebuild poor communities.
 I support the Regulate Marijuana Like Alcohol Act H. R. 1013 .

 Institute Ranked Voting.
 Protecting voters against the “wasted third-party vote” syndrome could be accomplished with ranked voting or alternative voting.
 The lesser evil option hasn’t worked for us.
 I support Fair Representation Act.
 H.R.
 3057